rayk1m02/projects/No-ifs Calculator/README.md

-A four function calculator using the State design pattern
+A four function calculator using the State design pattern and no if-statements.